Location: Hickory, North Carolina

 - Assist with the development and implementation of Athletic Training program policies and procedures.

 - Assist in the housekeeping and cleanliness of the Athletic Training Room.

 - Assist with lifting and transportation of injured athletes from the field of competition.

-- Maintain awareness of athletic fields and surroundings to safety hazards, and communicate those hazards to appropriate staff members.
+- Maintain awareness of athletic fields and surroundings of safety hazards and communicate those hazards to appropriate staff members.

-- Stand and walk for periods of up to 2 to 3 hours in order to supervise practices and competitions.
+- Stand and walk for periods of up to 2 to 3 hours to supervise practices and competitions.

 - Run and sprint to the aid of an athlete in the event of emergency injuries.